 (7) Click on the Upload Op Mode button, select Choose File and browse to one of the op modes you previously downloaded to your computer.
 Select Open.

 (8) Repeat step (6) for each of the op modes you previously downloaded.

+As discussed earlier, there are over a dozen sample op modes available from a drop-down menu when you create a new op mode.
 Here are some additional sample op modes.
 You can download them to your computer (by right clicking) and then use the Upload Op Mode button on the Blocks main menu to add them to your list of op modes.
 Review the comments in each sample for information on connecting motors and sensors and setting up a matching config file.
 All of these op modes are intended to be used during the Autonomous period.
 Display the op mode by selecting it from the list after you have uploaded it.
 If it is labeled as TeleOp to the right of its name, change it to Autonomous and Save it.
 This will cause it to correctly appear in the left menu on the Driver Station menu.